The school day

 Every child in Junior Infants, Senior Infants, 1st or 2nd class must be brought to school and collected after school by a parent/guardian.
 It is your responsibility as a parent/guardian to collect your child on time.

-If you know you are going to be late collecting your child, please ring Julie in the school office.
+If you know you are going to be late collecting your child, please ring the school office.

 Children can become very upset if their parents are not there to collect them and are often reassured to know that someone is on their way.
 Additionally, the school cannot accept responsibility for children who arrive either before the school gates open every morning or after the gates close at collection times.